azimuth-cloud/azimuth-config/docs/best-practice.md

 ## Deployment Prerequisites

-Before proceeding with an Azimuth Azimuth [deployment](./deployment/index.md), you should ensure that you can fulfil
+Before proceeding with an Azimuth [deployment](./deployment/index.md), you should ensure that you can fulfil
 [all the prerequisites](./configuration/01-prerequisites.md).